 Our cabin is full of inexpensive and unique decorating ideas.
 The bathrooms are no exception.
 I wrote an earlier post on homemade cabin bathroom decor which showed many of the ideas that we had incorporated into our main level bathroom.
 We have now finished our lower level bathroom and I am ready to share some of these ideas with you as well.

 I had the most fun with the bathroom sink and sink cabinet.
 Instead of going with normal cabinetry, I wanted to incorporate something a little different.

 The ladder for the towels is actually temporary as we are going to be making one from logs.
+In fact, our next cabin bathroom decor project will be that ladder.
 For now we are using an old ladder from a set of bunk beds.

 For pictures, we found some great old frames at a thrift store that we just switched out the pictures for our own prints.
 All of our towel racks, toilet paper holders and magazine racks came from Ikea at a fraction of the cost of other stores!